Jump to content

 Spanning an international and intergenerational group of artists, The Living End surveys the arc of painting over the last 50 years, highlighting it as a mode of artistic expression in a constant state of renewal and rebirth.

-ASL interpretation and CART captioning in English and Spanish are available for this talk.
+CART captioning in English and Spanish is provided for this talk.

 About the Speakers